pablodecm/paper-inferno/paper/paper.md

 processes)
-allows the treatment of the problem as signal (s) vs background (b) classification [@adam2015higgs], when the task becomes one of effectively estimating an approximation of $t_B(\boldsymbol{x}) = p_{s}(\boldsymbol{x})/(p_{s}(\boldsymbol{x})+ p_{b}(\boldsymbol{x}))$ by means of probabilistic classification.
+allows the treatment of the problem as signal (s) vs background (b) classification [@adam2015higgs], when the task becomes the one of effectively estimating an approximation of $t_B(\boldsymbol{x}) = p_{s}(\boldsymbol{x})/(p_{s}(\boldsymbol{x})+ p_{b}(\boldsymbol{x}))$ by means of probabilistic classification.
 While the use of classifiers to learn a summary statistic can